 - How can I balance working with studying?

 Can I work while on a student visa?

 If you’re studying at King’s on a Tier 4/Student Visa, there are limitations on the kinds of work you can do and the number of hours per week.
 For example, you can’t be self-employed on this type of visa.

 How can I balance working with studying?

-Working part-time can give you pocket-money and a number of useful skills to put on your CV.
+Working part-time can be a great way to fund your way through university and give you a number of useful skills to put on your CV.
 However, it’s important that this work doesn’t interfere with your studies.